asl0007/Python/README.md

 -nested list(list can contain other lists)
 -lists are mutable i.e it can be updated in place
 -A slice creates a new list from an old one
->omitting both end points gives a full slice -concatenation always produces a new list
+->omitting both end points gives a full slice -concatenation always produces a new list
 -adding an element to a list in place can be done using append() function -append is a function that adds values/lists in the list